Our perception of people on public assistance is not usually positive.

 Some of the early public assistance programs that exist were established to aid the physically or mentally disabled, dependent children, and the elderly.

 Today there are a lot of programs out there to help people in need.
 When I say a lot, I mean A LOT.
-There are at least 80 federally funded programs.
-These include Medicaid, Pell grants, food stamps and the earned income tax credit.
+There are at least 80 federally funded programs that include Medicaid, Pell grants, food stamps and the earned income tax credit.

 There are also benefits for Veterans, the elderly, worker’s compensation, housing assistance, and homeless shelters.
 You can get help with weatherization, heating, telephone discounts, prescription drug costs, cash assistance, daycare costs, employment training, and even free tax filing.
 These are just a tiny few of the hundreds of programs available at all three levels of government.